You don’t have to carry this alone

 • The end of a relationship or marriage

-• Migration and leaving home or country
+• Migration or leaving behind your home and country

-• Estrangement from family
+• Estrangement from family or friends

 • Losses that feel invisible or unacknowledged by others

+Some losses are recognised publicly.
 Others are carried quietly, without ceremony or support.

 All forms of grief are valid.